ebramk12/digital-disbursements/docs/faq/faq.md

 </details>

 <details>
-<summary><b>Is “TV – Transaction Cancelled”, “DNF - Delivery Notification Failed” a final state?
-Should we VOID this payment?
-Or will this eventually become expired or another status? </b></summary>
+<summary><b> Does “TV – Transaction Cancelled” or “DNF - Delivery Notification Failed” is a final state and we have to VOID this payment? </b></summary>

-This is final state and can be considered as payment cancelled.
-No need to VOID or any other action required.
-For more info please refer [Payment Status] (../docs/?path=docs/troubleshooting/Transaction-payment-status.md)
+This is the final state and can be considered as a payment cancelled.
+There is no need to VOID the payment or any other action required.
+For more information please refer [Payment Status] (../docs/?path=docs/troubleshooting/Transaction-payment-status.md)

 </details>